 Tom Koutsantonis, Minister for Mineral Resources and Energy.

-Quotes attributable to Mineral Resources and Energy Minister Tom Koutsantonis
+Quotes attributable to Minister for Mineral Resources and Energy Tom Koutsantonis